 Is that extra cash worth paying for the solar charge?
 It is something that depends entirely on the particular use of each one of you.
 In the case of the Fenix, I doubt it because the benefit is not too noticeable.
 We talk about extending 2 days in use of smart watch or 4 hours with use of GPS, that is not such a great deal.

-But the Instinct Solar is different.
-In this case the differences are greater, in fact we could speak of this model as “Instinct 2” because of the other changes it receives.
+The Instinct Solar is different.
+In this case the differences are greater, in fact 1TP10We could speak of this model as "Instinct 2" because of the other changes it receives.

 The arrival of these models was quite obvious, I do not think it will surprise anyone.
 That they were going to be more expensive was also known to everyone, it was only necessary to extrapolate the price difference between the 6X Pro and the 6X Pro Solar to calculate the price of these new models.

 However, the battery life achieved by the Instinct is more surprising, especially compared to the original model.
 Here we benefit not only from solar charging, but also from Sony GNSS chipset and the newest OHR sensor, both offer lower battery consumption.